-These improvements are effective for annual periods beginning on or after July 1, 2014.
-Unless otherwise stated, these amendments have no significant impact on the Group's consolidated financial statements.
-They include:
+The Group applied for the first time certain pronouncements, which are effective for annual periods beginning on or after January 1, 2016.
+Adoption of these pronouncements did not have a significant impact on the Group's financial position or performance unless otherwise indicated.